All Episodes

 Well, that's right.

-The World Health Organization has proven itself to be a puppet of the Chinese Communist Party when China uh claimed that the COVID uh virus was not transmissible human to human.
+The World Health Organization has proven itself to be a puppet of the Chinese Communist Party.

 And the fact is that this draft agreement would impinge on American sovereignty.

-It says that each each country has the ability to manage its own health affairs, except and when you read the last clause of that paragraph, it says where the decisions of that country would affect Health outside the country in the rest of the globe.
+It says that each country has the ability to manage its own health affairs, except, and when you read the last clause of that paragraph, it says where the decisions of that country would affect health outside the country in the rest of the globe.

-And the fact is that this threat would require the United States to hand over 20% of all its supplies, antiviral treatment, vaccines, other medications, masks, whatever we had to the World Health Organization to distribute.
+And the fact is that this draft would require the United States to hand over 20% of all its supplies, antiviral treatments, vaccines, other medications, masks, whatever we had, to the World Health Organization to distribute.

-This would this would result in suffering and death third world style for Americans.
+This would result in suffering and death third world style for Americans.

-You know, I I can't believe, you know, especially in a time when Americans are at need.
+You know, I can't believe, you know, especially in a time when Americans are at need.

 I'm an American first guy, Mark Simone.

-I say it should go to Americans first, period.
+I say it should go to Americans first, period, end of sentence.

 Absolutely.

-But when you're talking about distribution and supplies, you're talking about a ton of money flowing around.
+But when you talk about distribution and supplies, you're talking about a ton of money flowing around, massive amounts of money.

-And that may not be a coincidence that the greatest influence cuddling president of all wants to make this deal.
+And that may not be a coincidence that the greatest influence peddling president of all wants to make this deal.

 The fact that all the fact checkers are trying to deny this is their admission that this is a lousy thing to get involved with the World Health Organization.

-It's an international collection of uh bootlegges from every country that can screw up anything.
+It's an international collection of Buddha judges from every country that can screw up anything.

-You know, Betsy, uh, why is there any confidence at all?
+You know, Betsy, why is there any confidence at all?

-Giving up twenty percent of whatever is needed in the t in a time of emergency to the rest of the world to me is insanity.
+Giving up 20% of whatever is needed in a time of emergency to the rest of the world, to me, is insanity.

 And there are two other very scary provisions here.